18F/10x-MLaaS/VoC Notebooks/ReadMe.md

   4. Open `ModelTraining.ipynb` and follow the steps therein

 ## Training the Comment Classifier
-  1. Open `ModelTraining.ipynb`.
+  1. Open `CommentClassification.ipynb`.
 You can find documentation there.